liuhao-cn/fastSHT/README.md

 sudo docker run -it -v /home:/home --gpus all rectaflex/intel_nvidia_sdk
 ```

-## Installation for general Debian
+### Environment preparation for ubuntu

-Here we give a sample script for building a compilation environment for fastSHT based on an ubuntu-20.04
+For non-docker users, we give a sample script for building a compilation environment for fastSHT based on an ubuntu-20.04.

 ```
 sudo apt update